kotliluk/rachel/README.md

 the files outside Rachel, we recommend to use spaces as well to ensure expected indenting.
 Also, do not insert text with tabulators by Ctrl+V.

+In formal Relational algebra all conditions must contain comparison (==, >, <, ...).
+In Rachel, boolean values can be used directly (e.g., "BooleanColumn", not "BooleanColumn == true").
+Anyway, we recommend using the full comparison in theta joins to receive expected whispers behavior.

 ## Relational algebra

 ### Notation